SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/new-features/new-features.md

 The Exchange 2016 architecture provides the following benefits:

-- **Version upgrade flexibility** No more rigid upgrade requirements.
+- **Version upgrade flexibility**: No more rigid upgrade requirements.
 Mailbox servers can be upgraded independently and in any order in relation to other Mailbox servers.

-- **Session indifference** With Exchange 2010, session affinity to the Client Access server role was required for several protocols.
+- **Session indifference**: With Exchange 2010, session affinity to the Client Access server role was required for several protocols.
 In Exchange 2016, the client access and mailbox components reside on the same Mailbox server.
 No session affinity is required between Mailbox servers, Edge Transport servers, or mail servers on the Internet.
 This allows inbound client connections to Mailbox servers to be balanced using techniques provided by load-balancing technology like least connection or round-robin.

-- **Deployment simplicity** With an Exchange 2010 site-resilient design, you needed up to eight different namespaces: two Internet Protocol namespaces, two for Outlook Web App fallback, one for Autodiscover, two for RPC Client Access, and one for SMTP.
+- **Deployment simplicity**: With an Exchange 2010 site-resilient design, you needed up to eight different namespaces: two Internet Protocol namespaces, two for Outlook Web App fallback, one for Autodiscover, two for RPC Client Access, and one for SMTP.
 With Exchange 2016, the most organizations only need two namespaces for coexistence with Exchange 2010: one for client protocols and one for Autodiscover.
 Depending on how you configure your mail routing, you might also need an additional namespace for SMTP routing.

 For more information about the Exchange 2016 architecture, see [Exchange 2016 architecture](../architecture/architecture.md).